-Nineteen cross-functional leaders we interviewed along the CGT value chain (including manufacturers, treatment centers, and other partners) told us that new ways of thinking and operating are needed for companies to successfully bring CGTs to scale.
+Nineteen cross-functional leaders we interviewed along the CGT value chain (including manufacturers, treatment centres, and other partners) told us that new ways of thinking and operating are needed for companies to successfully bring CGTs to scale.
 However, there is no agreement about the best approach, given that there are no guides for what “good” or “best” looks like.
 As several of our interviewees rightly said, “We’re building the plane as we’re flying it.”

-Optimizing business processes: CGT companies are intricately involved in both upstream and downstream activities related to making and delivering their products.
+Optimising business processes: CGT companies are intricately involved in both upstream and downstream activities related to making and delivering their products.
 These range from sourcing raw material from patients to tracking products until they reach the patient safely.
 Hence, a well-coordinated value chain with simultaneous input from all functions becomes inevitable.

 Building digital capabilities: CGT companies typically require sophisticated digital tools, which are often being built from the ground up, to track biological material, critical patient information, and financial flow along the patient journey.
-The leaders interviewed are focused on figuring out which tools can be leveraged to enhance the clinician and patient experience and to support the generation of long-term evidence of efficacy and safety.
+The leaders interviewed are focussed on figuring out which tools can be leveraged to enhance the clinician and patient experience and to support the generation of long-term evidence of efficacy and safety.

-Embracing a culture of risk tolerance: Leaders across the value chain emphasized the importance of flexibility, risk tolerance, and rapid decision-making capabilities in CGT company culture.
+Embracing a culture of risk tolerance: Leaders across the value chain emphasised the importance of flexibility, risk tolerance, and rapid decision-making capabilities in CGT company culture.
 Obstacles and delays that would be considered failures in traditional biopharma are often inevitable in CGTs.
 Large biopharma companies that acquire CGT companies may need to consider ring-fencing them to maintain processes and allow some level of autonomy.

 Experimenting with new payment models: Early clinical data for CGTs is promising, often enabling life-extending or life-altering benefits.
 While the value can be tremendous, it comes at a high price and there is uncertainty around the durability of response.
 CGT companies and payers are considering value-based contracts and alternative financing mechanisms to pay for these therapies.

 Progress on developing infrastructure to support the delivery of CGTs has been slow, but our interviewees are optimistic and committed to the mission.
-They believe that companies should distinguish between areas of competitive advantage and opportunities for industrywide standardization and consolidation, where consortiums could help drive progress.
+They believe that companies should distinguish between areas of competitive advantage and opportunities for industrywide standardisation and consolidation, where consortiums could help drive progress.
 Designing a value chain for CGTs could be a critical path to delivering these scientific breakthroughs to patients whose lives depend on them.

 Cell and gene therapies (CGTs) are poised to disrupt the biopharma industry1 in a way that hasn’t been seen in years.
-In 2018, investors committed over US$13 billion globally to advanced therapies, including cell, gene, and gene-modified cell therapy—signaling increasing confidence and enthusiasm for these therapies and their ability to treat diseases that have traditionally been difficult or impossible to treat.
-With more than 900 companies globally focused on such advanced therapies, and over 1,000 cell and/or gene therapy clinical trials currently underway, the industry could see a tsunami of approvals—as many as 10 to 20 new therapies per year—starting in 2025.2 And this will likely only accelerate with time.
+In 2018, investors committed over US$13 billion globally to advanced therapies, including cell, gene, and gene-modified cell therapy—signalling increasing confidence and enthusiasm for these therapies and their ability to treat diseases that have traditionally been difficult or impossible to treat.
+With more than 900 companies globally focussed on such advanced therapies, and over 1,000 cell and/or gene therapy clinical trials currently underway, the industry could see a tsunami of approvals—as many as 10 to 20 new therapies per year—starting in 2025.2 And this will likely only accelerate with time.

 Investment is flowing into companies of varying maturity, ranging from startups to major acquisitions by large biopharma companies.
-In 2019, 19 M&A deals worth over US$156 billion were completed (figure 1).3 The largest of these was Bristol-Myers Squibb’s US$74 billion acquisition of Celgene and its pipeline of multiple cell therapy assets to bolster its participation in oncology treatments.4 This represents a significant increase since 2015, when M&A activities in CGT totaled about US$4 billion.5
+In 2019, 19 M&A deals worth over US$156 billion were completed (figure 1).3 The largest of these was Bristol-Myers Squibb’s US$74 billion acquisition of Celgene and its pipeline of multiple cell therapy assets to bolster its participation in oncology treatments.4 This represents a significant increase since 2015, when M&A activities in CGT totalled about US$4 billion.5

 Despite the investment in and excitement about CGTs, their novel mechanisms of action, and their potential curative capabilities, the market is not yet ready for adoption at scale.
-Some of the most important challenges to commercializing CGTs are:
+Some of the most important challenges to commercialising CGTs are:

 Complex manufacturing and distribution: CGTs are challenging, risky, and expensive to manufacture due to the lack of commercial scale of the technologies involved.

 Atypical demand and impact on capability requirements: As CGTs are a third-line therapy in most cases, the patient pool can be hard to predict.
-Additionally, individualized therapies are made to order, in contrast to the typical made-to-stock model in traditional biopharma, making demand and capacity forecasting complex.
+Additionally, individualised therapies are made to order, in contrast to the typical made-to-stock model in traditional biopharma, making demand and capacity forecasting complex.

 Complex administration and management: Serious adverse events such as cytokine release syndrome (CRS) and neurotoxicity are possible with CGTs.
-This requires advanced administration protocols, additional training, and specialized clinical resources to manage patients and for short- and long-term monitoring.
+This requires advanced administration protocols, additional training, and specialised clinical resources to manage patients and for short- and long-term monitoring.

 Sticker shock and outdated payment models: CGT therapies can be more expensive than traditional therapies and are offered as single-dose treatments with long-term clinical value.
 Even cures that are demonstrably cost-effective can face challenges if it takes inordinately long for payers to recover their costs.

-Biopharma companies’ traditional business and operating models are often not optimal for bringing to market highly customized products like CGTs, which typically require precise material sourcing, tracking, and delivery.
+Biopharma companies’ traditional business and operating models are often not optimal for bringing to market highly customised products like CGTs, which typically require precise material sourcing, tracking, and delivery.
 Despite the strong interest in and the promise of CGTs, companies have not yet defined, much less built, infrastructure that supports their manufacture and delivery at scale.
 The life sciences community should focus on building a critically important value chain that can bring these therapies to market at scale (see sidebar, “Shifting the model from supply chain to value chain for CGT”).

 Supply chain refers to the integration of all activities involved in the process of sourcing, procurement, conversion, and logistics.
 On the other hand, value chain is the series of business operations in which utility is added to the goods and services offered by the firm to enhance customer value.6 Our definition of customers includes treatment sites, patients, and other relevant stakeholders.
 Figure 2 depicts the typical, made-to-order CGT value chain.

-We spoke to experts across the CGT value chain, including Deloitte practitioners, for perspectives on the current state of cell and gene therapies and an understanding of the major barriers to realizing their full potential (see sidebar, “Methodology”).
+We spoke to experts across the CGT value chain, including Deloitte practitioners, for perspectives on the current state of cell and gene therapies and an understanding of the major barriers to realising their full potential (see sidebar, “Methodology”).

 The Deloitte Center for Health Solutions interviewed 20 executives from cell and gene therapy companies, partners, treatment sites, and academic institutions in the United States and globally in late 2019 and early 2020.
-Company executives came from a variety of functional areas including supply chain, commercial, technology, finance, manufacturing, and patient operations at organizations in varying stages of business maturity.
+Company executives came from a variety of functional areas including supply chain, commercial, technology, finance, manufacturing, and patient operations at organisations in varying stages of business maturity.
 Our findings were supplemented by Deloitte practitioners with extensive experience in this industry.
 We sought to understand the unique operating model challenges for CGT companies as well as their critical ecosystem partners.